Working with Site-to-Site VPN

 Changing from Static Routing to BGP Dynamic Routing

-When you change a tunnel's routing type, the tunnel's IPSec status does not change during reprovisioning.
+When you change a tunnel's routing type, the tunnel's IPSec status doesn't change during reprovisioning.
 However, routing through the tunnel is affected.
-Traffic is temporarily disrupted until your network engineer configures your CPE device in accordance with the routing type change.
-If your existing Site-to-Site VPN is currently configured to use only a single tunnel, this process will disrupt your connection to Oracle.
-If your Site-to-Site VPN instead uses multiple tunnels, Oracle recommends reconfiguring one tunnel at a time to avoid disrupting your connection to Oracle.
+Traffic is temporarily disrupted until a network engineer configures the CPE device in accordance with the routing type change.
+If an existing Site-to-Site VPN is configured to only use a single tunnel, this process disrupts the connection to Oracle.
+If a Site-to-Site VPN instead uses several tunnels, we recommend reconfiguring one tunnel at a time to avoid disrupting the connection to Oracle.

 Prerequisites: